whoward/docs/markdown/ci-integrations/jenkins.md

 The `Sauce Connect Launch Condition` allows you to set fine-grained rules which define when Sauce Connect should be launched.
 By default this is set to `Always`.

-Click on the `WebDriver` radio button and select a browser to run our tests against (let's pick Firefox 15 running in Windows 2008)
+Click on the `WebDriver` radio button and select a browser to run our tests against (let's pick Chrome 35 running in Mac OS X 10.8)

 ![Sauce Configure](/images/ci-integrations/jenkins/sauce-configure.png)